diegofgf/SilentVoices/part2draft.md

 "What about the bottle?
 We can't just carry it around"

 "Don't ya worry.
-I'm gonna hid it right here -"
+I'm gonna hide it right here -"

 "Like a treasure," he finished.
 A connivent smile slid into his lips.